AshwinKumar-V/CheckoutPage/README.md

 - HTML5
 - CSS3
+- JavaScript

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the following user stories:
+This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/paths/responsive-web-developer) challenge.
+The [challenge](https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build an application to complete the following user stories:

+- I can see a page following the given design
+- I can input email, phone, full name, address, city, country, and postal code
+- I can input the number of items
+- I can select at least 3 countries from the dropdown
+- When I click submit button or press enter, I can see a warning if validation fails
+- When I click submit button or press enter, I can see a successful alert if validation succeeds

 ## Contact